THS-on/rscc/readme.md

 ## Running the tests

-The WitheBox-Test are made with JUnit.
-Therefor you can run them in your favorite IDE or with Maven
+The whitebox tests are being carried out using JUnit 4 and Mockito.
+Therefore you can run them in your favorite IDE or by using Maven.
 ````
 $ mvn package
 ````

 ### Break down into end to end tests